dczmer/davelab/01_developer-productivity/01_zsh-configuration/README.md

-# DaveLab 01 - Configuring ZSH For Everyday Use
+# Developer Productivity 01 - Configuring ZSH For Everyday Use

 ## Objective

-By the end of this module, you will have created your own customized `zshrc` file that you can use to replace/augment your existing configuration, to make it much easier to perform tasks in the shell.
+By the end of this module you will have created your own customized `zshrc` file that you can use to replace/augment your existing configuration, to make it much easier to perform tasks in the shell.
 Importantly, you will know what every option in that configuration file does and how to change it.

 ## How to Explore this Course

 Before you do anything else, make sure you install a command line text editor and learn how to enter text, save, and exit.

-### 1. Install ZSH
+### Install ZSH

 First, you will need to make sure you have `zsh` installed.